samfitgen/trgen/docs/Full_Distance_Triathlon_Base-Low_Volume.md

 **Description**:

 > Run 40min Easy-Moderate, RPE6 and this week you’ll randomly insert 8x30s
-> bursts of high speed, RPE9 over the course of the run with at least 1 minute’s
+> bursts of high speed, RPE9 over the course of the run with at least a minute
-> recovery between bursts.
+> of recovery between bursts.

 ### Thursday